Phonograph cylinder

-Phonograph cylinders are the earliest commercial medium for recording and reproducing sound.
-Commonly known simply as "records" in their era of greatest popularity (c.
-1896–1916), these hollow cylindrical objects have an audio recording engraved on the outside surface, which can be reproduced when they are played on a mechanical cylinder phonograph.
+Phonograph cylinders (also referred to as Edison cylinders after their creator Thomas Edison) are the earliest commercial medium for recording and reproducing sound.
+Known simply as "records" in their heyday (c.
+1896–1916), a name since passed to their disc-shaped successors, these hollow cylindrical objects have an audio recording engraved on the outside surface which can be reproduced when they are played on a mechanical cylinder phonograph.
+The first cylinders were wrapped with tin foil but the improved version made of wax was created a decade later, after which they were commercialized.
 In the 1910s, the competing disc record system triumphed in the marketplace to become the dominant commercial audio medium.